Health

 .5 credit

-This one-semester course provides students with the tools necessary to make good decisions and choices for a healthy lifestyle.
-A sequential curriculum addresses the physical, mental, social, and emotional dimensions of health.
-Students strengthen their abilities to recognize, analyze, and react to unhealthy situations.
-This course provides students with skills, practices and, attitudes to promote healthy behavior in order to lead a productive balanced life.
+This seminar, offered by the Computer Science and Health Departments, introduces students to current technologies shaping our world.
+The curriculum covers essential topics such as robotics, augmented and virtual reality (AR/VR), computer-aided design (CAD), and the principles of cybersecurity.
+Alongside technical skills, a significant emphasis is placed on media literacy, empowering students to critically navigate and assess digital information.
+By engaging with these diverse areas, the course aims to prepare students for the evolving technological landscape.
+This approach ensures students are well-versed in both the practical applications and ethical implications of modern computer science.
+The health component of this seminar builds on the components presented in Grade 9 Seminar, addressing the physical, mental, social, and emotional challenges of high school and adolescence.
+Students strengthen their abilities to recognize, analyze, and react to unhealthy situations and develop the practices and attitudes necessary to lead a productive and balanced life.
 Classes are conducted as a forum for students to discuss their views in an atmosphere of trust and acceptance.
-Health classes are built to be age-appropriate, and topics may include external factors that influence health and wellness, life skills, good decision-making, social media, healthy relationships, sexual health and reproduction, drugs and alcohol, and mental illness.
+Health classes are built to be age-appropriate, and topics may include external factors that influence health and wellness, life skills, good decision-making, social media, healthy relationships, sexual health and reproduction, drugs and alcohol, and mental illness

 *Required course for sophomores